giuliofilippi/fpm-paper-code/README.md

 # fpm-paper-code

-Code for paper: "Lateralised memory networks explain the use of higher-order visual features in navigating insects".
+Code for paper: "Lateralised memory networks may explain the use of higher-order visual features in navigating insects".

 - LICENSE: GNU general public license